{{ 'ml-label-loading-course' | message }}

 Hint

-a Use the graph to determine how often the wheel landed on Theme Park Passes.
-Divide the number of occurrences of Theme Park Passes by the total number of spins to determine the experimental probability.
+a Use the graph to determine the frequency of Theme Park Passes.
+Divide the frequency by the total number of spins to determine the experimental probability.

 b Determine the theoretical probability of landing on Theme Park Passes.
 Write both probabilities side by side and compare them.